 Outside the museum walls are sprawling green grounds, forested gorge walks and a folly castle sitting atop a hill.
 It’s said Bristol’s Giants (them again) left their mark here and if you look closely you can find ‘Goram’s Chair’ and his ‘footprint’ stomped into the rocks.
 The children’s playground in the grounds is one of the largest in Bristol.

-Strongly community-minded, both farms have lovely cafes featuring wholesome food and locally-grown produce on the menu as well as childrens’ playgrounds for kids to mess about in.
+Strongly community-minded, both farms have lovely cafes featuring wholesome food and locally-grown produce on the menu as well as playgrounds for kids to mess about in.

-18. Step aboard the last Concorde at Aerospace Bristol
+18. Aerospace Bristol

 Of course, the star of the show is that beautiful old bird, Concorde Alpha Foxtrot – the last of her kind to be built (in Bristol, I might add) and fly.
 You can go aboard the legendary plane, peek into the cockpit and get an insight into what supersonic jet travel would have been like for passengers.
-The family attraction also has an outside play area and a cafe.
+This Bristol attraction also has an outside play area and a cafe.

-19. Marvel at wildlife in acres of space at Wild Place Project
+19. Wild Place Project

-Wild Place’s new Bear Wood has returned four ‘extinct’ British species – European brown bears, lynx, wolves and wolverine -to UK woodland for the first time in hundreds of years.
+Wild Place’s new Bear Wood has returned four ‘extinct’ British species – European brown bears, lynx, wolves and wolverine – to UK woodland for the first time in hundreds of years.
 It’s incredible to get so close to the animals while strolling along a raised walkway through the trees and venturing into 180-degree, floor-to-ceiling glass viewing areas.
 From here, you can watch the animals clambering along branches or trotting through the forest in what feels like a very natural enclosure.

 There are many other animal habitat-themed zones and exotic beasts wandering the wilds here too, including cheetahs, giraffes, zebras, eland, geladas and okapi.
 My daughters would spend the entire time scampering shoeless along the Barefoot Trail if they could, but it’s also amazing to get within an arm’s length of a lemur, talk to giraffes almost face to face or run free in the vast green meadow.
 There’s also a number of play areas, plus an indoor Fun Fort (handy if the weather isn’t playing ball).